Blendify/blender-manual/trunk/blender_docs/manual/physics/cloth/examples.rst

 To start with cloth, the first thing you need, of course, is some fabric.
 So, let us delete the default cube and add a plane.
 In order to get some good floppy and flexible fabric, you will need to subdivide it several times, about eight is a good number.
-So :kbd:`Tab` into *Edit Mode*, and press :kbd:`W` :menuselection:`Specials --> Subdivide multi`,
+So :kbd:`Tab` into *Edit Mode* and subdivide the mesh a couple of times.
-and set it to 8.

 Now, we will make this cloth by going to the Physics tab.
 Scroll down until you see the *Cloth* panel, and press the *Cloth* button.
 Now, a lot of settings will appear, most of which we will ignore for now.

-That is all you need to do to set your cloth up for animating, but if you press :kbd:`Alt-A`, your lovely fabric will just drop very un-spectacularly.
+That is all you need to do to set your cloth up for animating, but if you playback the animation, your lovely fabric will just drop very un-spectacularly.
 That is what we will cover in the next two sections about pinning and colliding.